Zacks Investment Research Lowers Reckitt Benckiser Group (OTCMKTS:RBGLY) to Hold

-Zacks Investment Research downgraded shares of Reckitt Benckiser Group (OTCMKTS:RBGLY) from a buy rating to a hold rating in a research note published on Thursday morning, Zacks.com reports.
+Reckitt Benckiser Group (OTCMKTS:RBGLY) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a research report issued to clients and investors on Thursday, Zacks.com reports.

 According to Zacks, “Reckitt Benckiser Group Plc engages in manufacturing and distributing household, toiletry, pharmaceutical and food products.
 The company offers antiseptic liquids, depilatory products, medicated sore throat products, condoms, cold/flu products, acne treatment products, analgesics and upper gastro-intestinal products, foot care and comfort footwear products, denture care and dry skin care products, fabric care products, surface care products and polishes/waxes.
 Reckitt Benckiser Group is based in Slough, the United Kingdom. “

-A number of other analysts also recently commented on RBGLY.
-Morgan Stanley reaffirmed an overweight rating on shares of Reckitt Benckiser Group in a report on Monday, June 15th.
-JPMorgan Chase & Co. restated an overweight rating on shares of Reckitt Benckiser Group in a research note on Wednesday, July 29th.
-Deutsche Bank reiterated a buy rating on shares of Reckitt Benckiser Group in a research note on Thursday, September 3rd.
-Credit Suisse Group restated a neutral rating on shares of Reckitt Benckiser Group in a research report on Wednesday, July 29th.
-Finally, Berenberg Bank reiterated a buy rating on shares of Reckitt Benckiser Group in a research report on Thursday, July 30th.
-One equities research analyst has rated the stock with a sell rating, four have given a hold rating and six have given a buy rating to the company.
-The company has an average rating of Hold and a consensus price target of $22.00.
+RBGLY has been the subject of several other research reports.
+Credit Suisse Group reissued a “neutral” rating on shares of Reckitt Benckiser Group in a report on Wednesday, July 29th.
+JPMorgan Chase & Co. reiterated an “overweight” rating on shares of Reckitt Benckiser Group in a research report on Wednesday, July 29th.
+Royal Bank of Canada restated an “underperform” rating on shares of Reckitt Benckiser Group in a research note on Wednesday, July 29th.
+Barclays reissued an “overweight” rating on shares of Reckitt Benckiser Group in a research note on Wednesday, September 30th.
+Finally, Sanford C. Bernstein initiated coverage on shares of Reckitt Benckiser Group in a research note on Monday.
+They issued an “underperform” rating for the company.
+Two analysts have rated the stock with a sell rating, four have issued a hold rating and six have assigned a buy rating to the company’s stock.
+The stock presently has an average rating of “Hold” and an average target price of $22.00.

-The business also recently disclosed a Semi-Annual dividend, which was paid on Tuesday, October 6th.
-Shareholders of record on Friday, August 21st were given a $0.175 dividend.
-The ex-dividend date was Thursday, August 20th.
-Reckitt Benckiser Group’s payout ratio is presently 37.78%.

 Reckitt Benckiser Group plc manufactures, markets, and sells health, hygiene, and home products.
 The company offers acne treatment creams, facial washes, and cleansing pads; disinfection, hygiene, and first aid products; condoms, sex toys, and lubricants; heartburn and indigestion solutions; and cough and chest congestion, multi-symptom, and sinus remedies for adults and children under the Clearasil, Dettol, Durex, Gaviscon, and Mucinex brands.